lcastri/fpcmci/docs/index.md

 ## Recent changes

+* 4.1.0 FSelector and FValidator turned into FPCMCI and PCMCI, show_edge_label removed and dag optimized, new package included in the setup.py, added tutorials, and new example in README.md.
-* 4.0.1 online documentation and paths fixes
+* 4.0.1 online documentation and paths fixes.
-* 4.0.0 package published
+* 4.0.0 package published.